cameronmore/portfolio/README.md

 I have attached a copy of a paper that outlines the current goals and deliverables that an unconscious extension of the mental functioning ontology can achieve.

+### 3. Soccer Visualization

+As a part of a UDemy course I am taking to learn Python, I did some simple visualization of data from the soccer video game Fifa.
+I found the most undervalues player by taking the players' value and subtracting it from their wages, which involved turning those two columns into integers.
+I then plotted it on a graph.
+I have attached the dataset in this portfolio.

 ### 3. Wyrdl!

 I wrote a simple Python Wordle knock-off.